 Prerequisite: MUSC 406C.
-Organization of the church music program including the graded choir system, service planning, selection of materials for a well-integrated music ministry, relationship of the minister of music to the music committee, pastoral staff, and congregation; music in the church school; responsibilities of the director, instrumentalists, and choir; the nature of worship; music as an aid to worship; evaluation of service music functioning as director or assistant director of a choral or instrumental organization; organist, or piano accompanist.
-Approval of each semester's assignment by the internship advisor and department chair is required.
-Offered on a pass/fail basis only.
+Organization of the church music program including the graded choir system, service planning, selection of materials for a well-integrated music ministry, relationship of the minister of music to the music committee, pastoral staff, and congregation; music in the church school; responsibilities of the director, instrumentalists, and choir; the nature of worship; music as an aid to worship; evaluation of service music.

-MUSC 450 • Church Music Internship (1 unit)
+MUSC 450 • Church Music Internship (1-1 unit)